What to do waiting at the airport or checking into the hotel, when only one outlet is available?

-On a recent trip to Rome, after checking into our hotel (where we’ve stayed before), we were dismayed to find only one outlet available in our room.
+On a recent trip to Europe, after checking into our very nice hotel, we were dismayed to find only one outlet available in the room.

-So many things to plug into that lone outlet!
-Cell phones, camera batteries, tablet, laptop, electric toothbrush.
+So many things to plug into one outlet!
+Cell phones, tablets, camera batteries, laptop, electric toothbrushes.

-In a world-wide hotel chain such as Marriott or Hilton, there’s usually plenty of outlets in rooms.
+In a world-wide hotel chains such as Marriott or Hilton, there’s usually plenty of outlets in rooms.
 But commonly in Europe, or traveling in off-the-beaten track destinations, you may find one plug is all there is.
-For our Tikal National Park hotel in Guatemala, we had no outlets to use in our room, so we had to go to the hotel lobby to charge our electronics.
+In Guatemala, at our Tikal National Park hotel, there were no outlets we could use in our room, so we had to go to the hotel lobby to charge our electronics.

-Tip: Remember, this travel power strip still requires an adapter plug to match the wall outlet (which varies in different countries).
+Tip: Remember, these travel power strips still requires an adapter plug to match the wall outlet (which varies in different countries).
 In France, Italy and Spain, it’s a round two prong plug, in England, it’s a rectangular three prong plug.

-Also, the electronics we plug into the power strip (camera battery re-chargers, smart phones, tablet, laptop) are low power and dual voltage.
+Also, the electronics we plug into the power strip (camera battery re-chargers, cell phones, tablet, laptops) are low power and dual voltage.
 Do not plug in a high power, single voltage 110v item (e.g. hair dryer) if the wall outlet is 220v (most of Europe), without a voltage converter.